cupy/cupy/README.md

 | CUDA                  | x86_64 / aarch64 / ppc64le  | `conda install -c conda-forge cupy`                           |

 If you need to use a particular CUDA version (say 11.8), you can do `conda install -c conda-forge cupy cuda-version=11.8`.

+> **Note** If you encounter any problem with CuPy installed from `conda-forge`, please feel free to report to [cupy-feedstock](https://github.com/conda-forge/cupy-feedstock/issues), and we will help investigate if it is just a packaging issue in `conda-forge`'s recipe or a real issue in CuPy.

 ### Docker